Please Stop Saying Love Will Come When I Stop Looking For It

 Advertisement

-And sure, I don’t think everyone who repeats the advice, “You’ll find love when you stop looking for it,” is trying to put down the person they’re talking to.
-It could just be their misguided way of signaling that people should keep their lives full and not sacrifice too much to prioritize love.
+And sure, I don’t think everyone who repeats the advice “You’ll find love when you stop looking for it” is trying to put down the person they’re talking to.
+It could just be their misguided way of signalling that people should keep their lives full and not sacrifice too much to prioritise love.
 Maybe the big issue here is that the advice just needs some reworking: Instead of saying things like, “Stop looking for love,” I suggest we give the advice, “Do what makes you happy.”
 If that includes looking for love, that’s awesome.
 If it involves hunting for the perfect apartment or trying out a new indoor cycling class, dope.

-As for me, instead of canceling my search, I’ve given myself permission to prioritize love, so long as I continue to keep the other parts of my life in balance.
+As for me, instead of cancelling my search, I’ve given myself permission to prioritise love, so long as I continue to keep the other parts of my life in balance.
 I’m never going to be able to dump cold water on my go-getter attitude; it’s how I ensure I’m living the kind of life I want.

 Advertisement